 It is rated at 150W of cooling efficiency and will be sufficient even for 8-core processors like the Ryzen 5700X or the 5800X.
 I recommend using a good airflow chassis in case you want to go a little harder on overclocking.

 Noctua’s NH-U12S Redux is a newer version of the NH-U12S but in the sense that it is less expensive at the cost of a little more noise.
 The cooler does perform just as Noctua advertised1)https://www.anandtech.com/show/16898/the-noctua-nhu12s-redux-cooler-review/3 and its performance is a little worse than the original NH-U12S but in my opinion, such a small and almost unnoticeable performance gap can be ignored.

-It comes with a single tower aluminium heatsink with 4 copper heat pipes with nickel plating.
-The fan used here is a grey coloured Noctua NF-P12 Redux 120mm fan that runs at a maximum of 1700RPM.
+It comes with a single tower aluminum heatsink with 4 copper heat pipes with nickel plating.
+The fan used here is a grey-colored Noctua NF-P12 Redux 120mm fan that runs at a maximum of 1700RPM.
 At that speed, you can expect its noise somewhere around 35dBA which is almost inaudible from a working distance.
 But the benefit is that you can easily maintain a good temperature range of your Ryzen CPU while it is overclocked.

 Noctua is surely the best CPU air cooler company even today and has succeeded to provide great cooling even with single towers.

 Noctua NH-D15 Chromax.Black

 Noctua NH-D15 still stands as the best CPU air cooler of all time.
 It has been 7 years since this heatsink took the crown and nobody has come close to it in its cooling performance.
 Thanks to its massive heatsink and ultra silent fans, this cooler can beat many budget 240mm AIO coolers.